Ne00n/route-bender-4000/README.md

 You can enable multi if the primary IP is not pingable it tries to figure out the gateway.<br />
 This works for fine for some Networks like AWS but can cause problems with others like Google.<br />

-Blacklist/Whitelist can be used to ignore/allow certain nodes for a specific ASN
+Blacklist/Whitelist can be used to ignore/allow certain nodes for a specific ASN.<br />

+lazy by default enabled, will not initially optimize active connections.<br />

 **Config.json examples**
 ```